shunmian/myblog/_posts/-21 AWS/2017-10-01-AWS Associate Architect.md

     - Read the S3 FAQ obefore taking the exam.
 It comes up A LOT!

+### 1.E Exam Questions

+- Durability: the probability that you will eventually be able to get your object back from the storage system from one of the stores and archives.

+- Availability: the probability that you will be able to get it back the moment that you ask for it.

+- S3 has READ after WRITE consistency for PUTS of new objects.
+Durability 99.999999999%, availability 99.99%

+- S3 has eventual consistency for over-writting PUTS and DELETES.
+New object or Create Puts is a new object for which that is no replicated object anywhere else.
+As soon as it is create the metadata is replicated but as no object exists anywhere else until the object is replicated, you can not get an inconsistent Read if it is not there.
+With an overwrite or Delete, the object is already out there in the replicas, so until the change/delete is fully replicated, you could still read the old version.
+The replication will happen and the environment will 'eventually' become consistent.

+- AWS Storage Gateway: on-premise virtual appliance that can be used to cache S3 locally at a customer site.

+- upload 7.5 GB file to S3 however getting error "Your proposed upload exceeds the maximum allowed object size".
+So you need to design your application to use the multi-part upload API for all objects.

+- RRS: Reduced Redundancy Storage.
+Availability 99.99%, durability 99.99%

+- s3 bucket with name `acloudguru1234` in EU west region, the url is: `https://s3-eu-west-1.amazonaws.com/acloudguru1234`

+- bucket name is global.

 ## 2 Computing

 ### 2.1 EC2